 - Have students role-play different careers.
 They can demonstrate their understanding of what different people do in society (doctors, fire, police officers, teachers, and professional athletes).
 As they learn more, you can enhance their understanding by explaining that these individuals contribute to humanity and are rewarded for their work.

 - Have guest speakers or online videos that describe different jobs.
 They can over what they do to help others, how these professionals make money, and what kinds of things they can buy with their paycheck.
 These facts will help students understand why people work and raise their curiosity.

 As your students learn about the basics of money, they should understand there are different things you can do with their money when they get older.
 You can describe how adults receive paychecks for doing work and then decide what to do with their cash.
 The typical ways to put money somewhere are spending, saving, or donating it.
 You can go into depth about the benefits of each while showing them there is a balance between these three categories that are ideal for many individuals.

 Teachers may show their students specific examples of how people manage their money.
 You can reach these goals through:

-- Give the students three jars which they can decorate.
-Label the first one, “Spend,” letting kids decide how much of their budget they want to use for buying goods and services.
+- Give the students three jars that they can decorate.
+Label the first one “Spend,” letting kids decide how much of their budget they want to use for buying goods and services.
 The second one they can label “Save,” and they can set aside a specific amount to put away for later use.
 Kids can mark “Give” on the last jar, and teachers can explain that this one is for donating to charity or those who need assistance.
 This activity is a great start for understanding the many uses of money and how vital it will be in their future.

 Pre-K Lesson Plan #5